elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-voice-thread-technology-enhance-student-engagement-and-facilitate-discussion-in-class.md

 url: /learn/education-studies/questions/how-does-voice-thread-technology-enhance-student-engagement-and-facilitate-discussion-in-class
 score: -1.0
 related_article1:
-    id: 170036
+    id: 170035
+    title: >-
-    title: What is the importance of footnotes and references in academic writing?
+        What are the differences between online resources and print articles when citing sources in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-importance-of-footnotes-and-references-in-academic-writing
+    url: /learn/education-studies/questions/what-are-the-differences-between-online-resources-and-print-articles-when-citing-sources-in-academic-writing
 related_article2:
-    id: 170052
-    title: How did the evolution of tool technology impact daily life and societal development in ancient times?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-evolution-of-tool-technology-impact-daily-life-and-societal-development-in-ancient-times
-related_article3:
     id: 170033
+    title: >-
-    title: What are the key components to consider when commenting on primary source documents in writing assignments?
+        What are the key components to consider when commenting on primary source documents in writing assignments?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-to-consider-when-commenting-on-primary-source-documents-in-writing-assignments
-related_article4:
+related_article3:
     id: 170042
+    title: >-
-    title: What are the characteristics of hunting and gathering societies in terms of population density and food resources?
+        What are the characteristics of hunting and gathering societies in terms of population density and food resources?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-characteristics-of-hunting-and-gathering-societies-in-terms-of-population-density-and-food-resources
+related_article4:
+    id: 170036
+    title: >-
+        What is the importance of footnotes and references in academic writing?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-importance-of-footnotes-and-references-in-academic-writing
 related_article5:
-    id: 170051
+    id: 170048
-    title: What contributions did women make to food production and child-rearing in ancient societies?
+    title: >-
+        What factors influenced population density in pre-agricultural societies, and how did these change over time?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-contributions-did-women-make-to-food-production-and-childrearing-in-ancient-societies
+    url: /learn/education-studies/questions/what-factors-influenced-population-density-in-preagricultural-societies-and-how-did-these-change-over-time
 ---

 &nbsp;